Kanaloa

 In the traditions of ancient Hawaiʻi, Kanaloa is a god symbolized by the squid or by the octopus, and is typically associated with Kāne.
 It is also an alternative name for the island of Kahoʻolawe.

 In legends and chants, Kāne and Kanaloa are portrayed as complementary powers.
 For example, whereas Kāne was called during the canoe building, Kanaloa was called while the canoe was being sailed.
 Likewise, Kāne governed the northern edge of the ecliptic while Kanaloa governed its southern edge, Kanaloa is "the subconscious to Kāne's conscious".
-In this way, they represent a divine duality of wild and taming forces similar to (by Georges Dumézil, et al.) in Indo-European chief god-pairs like Odin–Týr and Mitra–Varuna, or the more widely known yin and yang of Taoism.
 Kanaloa is also traditionally depicted as an ocean god, hence his association with seamanship, or cephalopods.
 However, there are also interpretations that see Kanaloa as subordinate to Kāne.

 Kanaloa is also considered to be the god of the Underworld and a teacher of magic.
 Legends state that he became the leader of the first group of spirits "spit out" by the gods.
 In time, he led them in a rebellion in which the spirits were defeated by the gods and as punishment were thrown in the Underworld.
 In traditional, pre-contact Hawaiʻi, it was Milu who was the god of the Underworld and death, not Kanaloa; the related Miru traditions of other Polynesian cultures support this.

 The Eye of Kanaloa is an esoteric symbol associated with the god in New Age Huna teaching, consisting of a seven-pointed star surrounded by concentric circles that are regularly divided by eight lines radiating from the inner-most circle to the outer-most circle.
 Huna, as a New Age religion developed in the 20th century by a Caucasian-American founder, bears no relation to the Native Hawaiian Religion.
 Native Hawaiians reject "Huna" as a mishmash of Hawaiian elements with European religious metaphysical ideas.